It's Friday, September 24, 2021; 288 days until the sixteenth annual...RAGTIME TO RICHES FESTIVAL!

 He vowed to buckle down...and did so.
 Matter of fact, he earned a spot in the contest's Regular Division Top Five in 1994.

-Five years later, Jim added Iowa's Old-Time Country, Bluegrass, and Folk Music Festival and Contest as a target event; he's had more success at that get-together's ragtime piano competition than at the Illinois outing.
+Five years later, Jim added Iowa's Old-Time Country, Bluegrass, and Folk Music Festival and Contest as a target event; he had more success at that get-together's ragtime piano competition than at the Illinois outing.
 In fact, in Iowa, Jim placed third in 1999, 2000, 2004, and 2006, fourth in 2007, and fifth in 2002 and 2003.
+(Jim retired from competition in 2015...four years before the Iowa event switched to Nebraska as its base.)

 In 1996, he started playing at nursing homes; the next year, Jim launched a nine-year stint playing those keys at the Omaha Children's Museum.
 (The museum had a yellow-painted Schmoller and Mueller upright from early in the 20th Century; the piano got replaced in 2001 by a 1908 Howard upright.)